 “Those activities that highly impact these factors are the highest-value opportunity for service centers to improve CX and therefore should be left in-house,” says Alvord.

-Outsourcing tasks can have an impact on customer loyalty, so service leaders must set and communicate CX expectations to OSPs.
+Outsourcing tasks can have an impact on customer loyalty, so service leaders must set and communicate CX expectations to their providers.
 Typical contracts contain service targets, such as average handle time (AHT), average speed of answer (ASA) and abandon rate (ABN), but too singular a focus on these metrics can be misleading.
-While it’s true that OSPs deliver cost savings by prioritizing efficiency, too much emphasis on managing “numbers” instead of people leaders can promote the wrong behaviors.
+While it’s true that outsourcers deliver cost savings by prioritizing efficiency, too much emphasis on managing “numbers” instead of people leaders can promote the wrong behaviors.

 To avoid focusing solely on efficiency, for example, contracts should also define qualitative behavioral expectations for the service center.
-Leaders and OSPs should align on the CX vision to meet customer expectations and ensure all staff have a customer-centric mindset.
+Leaders and business process outsourcers should align on the CX vision to meet customer expectations and ensure that all staff have a customer-centric mindset.

-To realize benefits from outsourcing and offshoring, CSS leaders responsible for service and support planning and operations must:
+To realize benefits from customer service outsourcing, service and support leaders responsible planning and operations must:

-- Mitigate risk to CX and fully realize cost savings by defining CX priorities and “what good looks like” with the OSP (for example, defining specific customer-centric behaviors expected of the agents during transactions).
+Mitigate risk to CX and fully realize cost savings by defining CX priorities and “what good looks like” with the business process outsourcer (for example, defining specific customer-centric behaviors expected of the agents during transactions).